The Bronze Relief

 The Maestas Case Relief was donated by LeRoy and Rosalie Martinez, San Luis Valley natives whose families homesteaded in the Valley in the 1800s.
 They and their families have faced discrimination first hand.
 The couple believes that education is the great equalizer.
 They felt moved to donate the bronze relief to commemorate the Fransico Maestas et al vs. George H. Shone et al. case, so future generations would continue to learn from the past and push forward to a brighter future.

-The relief is set to be installed in the entrance of the Alamosa County Courthouse on
+The relief was permanently installed in the entrance of the Alamosa County Courthouse on